Jitendra797/csa-warehouse/backend/README.md

 ### POST `/run-dataset`

 Triggers a pipeline execution for a given dataset ID.
-Stores execution metadata in the `pipeline_status` collection.
+Stores execution metadata in the `pipelines_history` collection.

 ### Sample Request